instructure/apollo-link-deep-dedup/README.md

 - `npm run clean`: cleans up all build and compiled artifacts across all packages
 - `npm run coverage`: reports tests coverages across all packages
 - `npm run prepush`: runs lint fixing, lint checking, and tests for all packages before pushing to git origin
-- `npm run printDir`: prints the directory/file structure trees of this repo
+- `npm run printDir`: prints the directory/file structure tree of this repo